 “Express your disagreements, if there are any, only after you have heard each other out for every point you listed,” she adds.
 This allows you to approach your differences in a calm, collected and matter-of-fact way and diffuse a potentially volatile situation.

 If you fret over the realization that ‘anger is ruining my relationship’, a simple change in how you approach disagreements can make a huge difference.
 Commit to eliminating saying hurtful things, using cuss words or resorting to verbal abuse during arguments.
+If you’re trying to control anger in a long-distance relationship, remaining calm is paramount.
+Once the calmness has been compromised, it may make matters a lot worse.

 When you look closely at how anger damages relationships, these are the most common culprits.
 While you allow yourself to feel the full extent of your angry feelings, don’t channelize them toward your partner unfiltered.